Courses that Colleges Require

-Although each university has the final say in admissions decisions, Michigan's public universities have agreed that students who plan to attend a four-year college must meet the following requirements:
+Although each college and university has the final say in admissions decisions, Michigan's public schools have agreed that students who plan to attend a four-year college must meet the following requirements:

 ENGLISH (4 years required)

 Take English every year.
 The ability to read critically and to understand what you read is essential for success in college and in most work situations.
 It is as important to be able to express yourself clearly as it is to understand what others have written.
 College courses typically require the ability to organize and present information and ideas in written form, and the most successful students are those who learn these skills while in high school.
 You should also develop your capacity to speak clearly and concisely and to be a good listener.
 Traditional courses, such as American and English literature, help you improve your writing skills, reading comprehension and vocabulary.

 MATH (3 years required; 4 years strongly recommended)

 You need algebra and geometry to succeed on college entrance exams, in college math classes and in most careers.
 Take them early on, and you'll be able to enroll in advanced science and math in high school – and you'll show colleges you're ready for higher-level work.
 College prep math classes include algebra, geometry, algebra II, trigonometry and calculus.
 Colleges and universities are putting more emphasis on math when they consider a student for admission.
 Recent studies show that finishing a course beyond the level of algebra II (for example, trigonometry or pre-calculus) more than doubles the odds that a student who enters post-secondary education will complete a bachelor's degree.

 SCIENCE (2 years required; 3 years strongly recommended)